adamkvonende/MRpipeline/README.md

 For this example, we will investigate the effects of Apolipoprotein C3 (ApoC3) on coronary heart disease (CHD) in Europeans.
 The first step is to load the exposure and outcome data.
-For the purposes of illustration, the exposure variants have already been filtered to P\<0.001.
+For the purposes of illustration, the exposure variants have been pre-filtered to P\<0.001.

 ``` r
 # Load exposuredata: summary statistics for ApoC3